 Our services during Covid-19

-We will continue to keep you informed however we are not always able to engage around service changes as we would in normal circumstances.
+We will continue to keep you informed however please be aware we are not always able to engage around service changes as we would in normal circumstances.

-Your birthing partner can stay with you while you are in our High Dependency Unit or Recovery area.
+- If you have had an elective caesarean your birthing partner can stay with you while you are in our High Dependency Unit or Recovery area.

 Services for children and young people (Paediatrics)

 We want to reassure you that despite Covid-19 we are still providing the same, safe care that we’ve always done for our children and young people.

 It can be confusing to know what to do when your child is unwell or injured.

 If you need advice, and your child has an urgent, but not life-threatening, health problem please contact 111 first.
 This can be done either online or by phone 24 hours a day, 365 days a year, and the service is free to use (including from all mobiles).

 We had to close our children’s inpatient ward at King George Hospital, earlier this year, to look after very sick Covid-19 patients.
 It will remain closed this winter and all children who need to stay in hospital will continue to be admitted to our children’s ward at Queen’s Hospital.

 If your child is sick and is brought to King George Hospital, they will be seen by a team there, and, if they need further assessment or to be admitted they will be transferred to Queen’s Hospital, either by their family members or carers if they are well enough, or by ambulance if this is necessary.